jaxdb/jaxdb/jsql/README.md

 }
 ```

 **Strongly-Typed DML Semantics** are powerful, because they extend the power of the Java compiler to realize errors in edit-time or compile-time.
 Alternatively, if non-cohesive, String-based SQL is used, errors are only presented in runtime upon execution by the application to the database.
-In addition to binding Java classes to the DDL, **XDE** provides a strongly typed approach for the construction of SQL DML.
+In addition to binding Java classes to the DDL, **jSQL** provides a strongly typed approach for the construction of SQL DML.

 Together, these two concepts provide the integrity into an otherwise non-cohesive aspect of the application stack: the database tier.

 #### Fast and Memory Efficient

-**XDE** is fast, memory efficient, lightweight and intuitive ORM solution that does not involve a steep learning curve, and does not involve proprietary semantics that would couple a codebase to the ORM provider (like Hybernate, or JPE).
+**jSQL** is fast, memory efficient, lightweight and intuitive ORM solution that does not involve a steep learning curve, and does not involve proprietary semantics that would couple a codebase to the ORM provider (like Hybernate, or JPE).

 #### Cohesive and Fail-Fast

-**XDE** is cohesive, offering the power of Java's compiler to realize errors in edit-time or compile-time.
+**jSQL** is cohesive, offering the power of Java's compiler to realize errors in edit-time or compile-time.

 ### Getting Started